Tax Crimes Lawyers

 • Willfully failing to file a return, provide information or pay taxes in a timely manner: This tax crime is charged as a misdemeanor, which means a person who is convicted can receive a term of up to one year in prison or a fine of up to $100,000 for individuals or up to $200,000 for businesses or both, in addition to the cost of prosecution.

 A person who faces charges for tax crimes needs the assistance of a skilled attorney.
-These are serious charges that warrant expertise from a lawyer who knows how to build the possible defense.
+These are serious charges that warrant expertise from a lawyer who knows how to build the best possible defense.

 Tax Fraud and Tax Evasion Lawyers